 Before we depart to start, just a few words on maintenance: A starter will keep just fine if this daily regiment continues, but, of course, it is this very obligation that has prevented many from acquiring these yeasty little pets.
 Storing sourdough starters in the fridge slows down the process such that they can be fed once a week, and in this case, it might be worth doubling the amount of flour for feeding.
 Another option is creating a dry starter, spreading the original starter out to let it dry, then breaking up the flakes and storing it in an airtight container.
 To get things up a running again, simply reconstitute the flakes into four ounces of water, adding four ounces of flour afterward.
 It will awaken into the beast it once was.

-A special thanks has to be extended to Michael Pollan, our ever-beloved pioneer of the modern food movement, whose book Cooked inspired in me a new interest in bread (and other things) as well as much of the knowledge shared in this article.
+A special thanks has to be extended to Michael Pollan, whose book Cooked inspired in me a new interest in bread (and other things) as well as much of the knowledge shared in this article.

 Here are some resources to get you started: